techpage/techpage.github.io/robodps/trial_account.md

+Please download [here](https://github.com/techpage/techpage.github.io/raw/4a2099cf9f6e772ffa6df96b39d9841b610a0138/robodps/website_document.docx) to get this document.

 # Trial accounts for some features

 _Note:_
-- _If the webpage does not respond when logging in, please try using a different browser (e.g., Safari)._
+- _If the webpage does not respond when logging in, please try using a different browser._
 - _You can switch languages (EN/CN) from the top right corner of the webpage._

 **Address**：http://8.152.212.170:27021/